 Echolalia- The repetition of words, phrases, intonation, or sounds of others.
-Children with ASD use this in the process of learning to talk and serves a communicative purpose for the child.
+Children with ASD use this in the process of learning to talk.
+This serves a communicative purpose for the child.

 Eligibility Requirements- A standard a child must meet to qualify for early intervention services.
 Qualifiers include age, disabilities, and developmental delays.

-Emotional Regulation- Voluntary and involuntary responses by a child to internal and external sensory input.
+Emotional Regulation- A child's voluntary and involuntary responses to internal and external sensory input.
 The child adjusts emotions and behavior to the surroundings.
 Many children with ASD have difficulties with adjustments and exhibit abnormal or inappropriate responses.

 Evaluation- The process of determining if a child is eligible for early intervention services.